Your emails may be landing in the spam folder, right?

 | Don’t worry, It’s OK.

-It is usual for emails to go to the spam folders for newbies in Email marketing using a new SMTP Mail server with a new domain and IP.
+It is normal for emails to go to the spam folders for newbies in Email marketing by using a new SMTP Mail server with a new domain and IP.

 Additionally, it is necessary to warm up your IP Address if you have left your IP and didn’t send an email for 30 days or more.

-If you are interested to know what are the best Email Marketing Services make sure to check them out.
+Raed here if you are interested to know about the best Email Marketing Services.

 When you’re using a new server IP, this IP isn’t reliable yet on the Internet, and it is likely that the ISP (Internet Service Provider) does not know about the brand new IP.

 Learn Here What Is Email Warm Up.